OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 ### Language

-A *locale* determines the language and encoding use for system and programs' messages, representation of dates and so on.
+A *locale* determines the language and encoding used for system and programs' messages, representation of dates and so on.
 The command `locale` prints the locale currently in use.

 <div class="note" markdown="1">
 !!! note